CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

    - As ViTs rely on hierarchical self-attention mechanisms, SaCo’s framework aligns well with the architecture’s inherent structure, enabling meaningful insights into how different parts of the model contribute to predictions.

 SaCo represents a significant step forward in evaluating salience-based explanations for ViTs, offering robustness, adaptability, and precision.
-By addressing the outlined refinements, SaCo could evolve into an even more versatile and impactful metric for model interpretability in computer visio
+By addressing the outlined refinements, SaCo could evolve into an even more versatile and impactful metric for model interpretability in computer vision.

 ---